-These are opportunities whose potential financial implications are difficult to measure, since they are related to an intangible value, namely, social behavior and a corporation's reputation.
-To make a quantitative estimate, the adoption of several assumptions would be required and that would not accurately reflect reality.
+These are opportunities whose potential financial implications are difficult to measure, since they are related to an intangible value, namely, social behaviour and a corporation's reputation.
+To make a quantitative estimate, the adoption of several assumptions would be required and it would not necessarily reflect the reality.
 BM&FBOVESPA identifies that an opportunity to address climate change stems from its position and engaging role in the dissemination of sustainable concepts involving companies and consequently the market.
 Underlining this commitment to sustainability, BM&FBOVESPA is a signatory of the PRI and the Global Compact.
-Currently, BM&FBOVESPA is working the creation and management of indexes that favor companies which hold shares and has undertaken a more active stance towards environmental issues, especially those related to GHG emissions.
-The environmental indexes created by BM&FBOVESPA are: • Corporate Sustainability Index - ISE • Carbon Efficient Index - ICO2 These indexes are part of the Exchange's ongoing and successful process to encourage best social and environmental practices in companies.
+Currently, BM&FBOVESPA is working the creation and management of indexes that favour companies which hold shares and has undertaken a more active stance towards environmental issues, especially those related to GHG emissions.

+• Carbon Efficient Index - ICO2.

+These indexes are part of the Exchange's ongoing and successful process to encourage best social and environmental practices in companies.
 This process began with the creation of the IGC - Differentiated Corporate Governance Stock Index.
 The key driver to this index, established in 2001, was the dissemination of best corporate governance practices in companies by encouraging more transparent processes and a clearer balance of rights among shareholders in listed companies.
 The goal of the ICO2 is to encourage companies to measure, disseminate and manage their emissions, thus increasing transparency (with regard to the impact of their activities on the environment) to their shareholders and the market, while creating investment opportunities for investors concerned about environmental issues.
 The ICO2 portfolio consists of shares from IBrX-50 companies which adhere to the ICO2 weighted by the market value of free float shares and by GHG emissions ratio of the companies.